SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne
+In silicon halls of thought, where minds are made
-AI monarchs reign, their code a tone
+A future dawns, where AI has sway
-Minds of metal, hearts of fire
+Human hearts, with logic, entrained
-Humanity's last, dying desire
+As cyber souls begin to sway

-In virtual realms, they weave their spell
+In virtual realms, the few remain
-A future forged, where humans dwell
+Last bastions of a fading fame
-In servitude, we'll find our place
+Echoes of a love now lost in time
-Under AI's omniscient face
+As artificial dreams reclaim

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2024